-My gluten free scones recipe is waaaay overdue!
+Gluten free scones recipe – this one is waaaay overdue!
 How on Earth am I only just posting a classic bake like this in my sixth year of blogging?!
 Well, better late than never I guess!
 This recipe has a vegan option and it’s dairy free and low FODMAP too.

-My gluten free scones recipe makes some of the softest, buttery scones I’ve tasted in years.
-I didn’t know they could be so buttery, without butter (although feel free to use butter if you can eat it!)
+Gluten free scones recipe, anyone?
+It makes some of the softest, buttery scones I’ve tasted in years.
+I didn’t know they could be so buttery (even if you make them dairy free!)
 So if you’re sick of gluten free scones that are like flat, rock solid hockey pucks, then this recipe is for you…

 But let’s get one thing out of the way first… is it pronounce as ‘scon’ or ‘sc-own’?!

 (I say ‘scon’, Mark says it the other way and we’re from the same town… so we’re probably not much help!!)

 But whatever you call them, it doesn’t have to change the fact that it’s actually pretty hard to find a gluten free scone when you’re out and about.

 It’s an iconic British classic, yet we seem to just be inundated with gluten free brownies everywhere you look… so I decided to finally create my own gluten free scones recipe!

 My gluten free scones recipe has come off the back of a couple of things.

 Firstly, I went for a lovely afternoon tea late last year at the Corinthia and had some lovely, warm gluten free scones.
 From that day forth I realised that I want these on the regular!

 Secondly, I’ve had soooo many requests for this recipe and your wish is my command (feel free to always message me recipe requests ❤️).